haskellfoundation/tech-proposals/proposals/0000-replacing-cabal-custom-build.md

 Crucially, hooks are independent, in the sense that each can be invoked separately however the build tool arranges to do so.

+See [§ Hooks integration](#hooks-integration) for further details concerning proposed future work integrating the proposed `Hooks` build-type with build tools such as `cabal-install` or `HLS`.

 ### Designing for future compatibility

 The design strategy for the hooks API should encourage clients to use it in ways